 2. Share moments from your life

 As human beings, we crave contact with others.
-I don't know about you, but I can't remember when I had spent more time scrolling through my social media feeds than now!
-Seeing friends and family members posting photos, videos and updates on their quarantine life helps me feel less isolated from my loved ones.
+I don't know about you, but I can't remember when I've spent more time scrolling through my social media feeds than now!
+Seeing friends and family members posting photos, videos, and updates on their quarantine life helps me feel less isolated from my loved ones.
 Consider taking a similar approach with your colleagues.
-Sharing real-life photos and videos of your home life via Slack or allowing your pet or child to make an occasional cameo during a video call is a great way to help you and your team feel more connected to one another.
+Sharing real-life photos and videos of your home life via Slack, or allowing your pet or child to make an occasional cameo during a video call, is a great way to help you and your team feel more connected to one another.

-Select a weekly theme where everyone shares something particular about their life at home, such as the recipe for their favourite 'comfort food' meal, a photo of their new work setup or something they're doing to manage their stress during lockdown.
+Select a weekly theme where everyone shares something particular about their life at home, such as the recipe for their favourite "comfort food", a photo of their new work setup, or something they're doing to manage their stress during lockdown.